Capital Allocation

 2. Map Risk Tolerances

-Low tolerance for market share loss this year?
+Low tolerance for market share loss in a given year?
 That is a left-tail constraint.
 Price it.
 Cash flow needs in Q3?
 That is a timing constraint.
 Capacity for only N simultaneous builds?
 That is a resource constraint.

 Risk tolerances aren't preferences.
 They're constraints on which portfolios are feasible.